Miami Valley Hospital (MVH) offers a variety of volunteer programs and values the contribution of each and every MVH volunteer.

 Pet Therapy has been a very successful program at MVH since it was started in 1999.
 Pet handlers and their dogs and cats volunteer to visit the hospital on a weekly basis.
 Physicians now commonly prescribe pet therapy for hospitalized patients.
 Nurses and patients also request it.
 Pet therapy is very common among rehabilitation and psychiatric patients.

 Pets often give the patient a distraction from their condition.
 The American Heart Association research shows that therapy dogs ease anxiety and have a positive effect on heart patients.
 These special pets are also popular in the hospital lobby.

-Pets Therapy pets are screened and specially trained.
-All dogs are certified as Therapy Dogs through the Delta Society® or Miami Valley Pet Therapy Association®, where the dog and handler complete an eight-week 20-hour course in working with patients.
+Pet Therapy pets are screened and specially trained.
+All dogs are certified as Therapy Dogs through the Delta Society®, Miami Valley Pet Therapy Association®, and Dogtors where the dog and handler complete an eight-week 20-hour course in working with patients.
 The dogs also pass a physical every six months and are bathed before each visit.

 Palliative Care Nurse Volunteers

 MVH has retired nurses who volunteer with Palliative Care.
 When a patient is dying, they come in to sit with the patient and the family.